-A Michigan Boater's Guide to Selected Invasive Aquatic Plants (E3189)DOWNLOAD FILE
+A Michigan Boater's Guide to Selected Invasive Aquatic Plants (E3189)DOWNLOAD

 September 17, 2013 - Author: Lois Wolfson

 This handbook is printed on water-repellent paper and is small enough to keep stored onboard in the event a suspicious plant is located while recreating on a Michigan waterway.
 It includes full-color photos and range maps for selected invasive aquatic plants and a glossary of plant terminology.
+Click here to purchase the hard copy of the handbook.

 The Boater’s Guide features 11 invasive plants that either currently pose a threat to the ecosystem or are prone to if they become established.
 Others are not yet listed but have been found in neighboring states and are considered threats to Michigan waterways.